redforge/Flask_Signin/README.md

 ## Build to:
   * Be lightweight on the server CPU
   * Be lightweight on the client CPU and iGPU
-  * Allow quick batch actions
+  * Allow quick & easy batch or individual actions
-  * Accomidate for typos
+  * Accomodate for typos

 ## Libraries Used
 ### JavaScript